biswojit65/WhatsAppWebCloneProject1/README.md

 # WhatsAppWebCloneProject1

-This is a WhatsApp web clone  Frontend project using HTML , CSS  and BOOTSTRAP.
-Here I have used Bootstrap to add various icon as seen in WhatsApp web.
-I have also used HTML and CSS for designing the outer structures to make it looking attractive.
+•Designed structure of  Frontend  portion of WhatsApp web using HTML , CSS , BOOTSTRAP

+•Implemented HTML structuring  and CSS styling and added attractice features to make it efficient

+•Implemented BOOTSTRAP features to make it real time  text based communication solution for Web.